Kalakeyas: Buddhism

-In Buddhism they are called the Kālakañjakas.
-Referred to as "terrible-faced," these beings are considered to be a class of Asuras.
+In Pali they are called the Kālakañjakas.
+Referred to as "terrible-faced", these beings are considered to be a class of Asuras.
 They were present at the preaching of the Mahāsamaya Sutta and are spoken of as being of a fearsome shape (D.ii.259; also DA.iii.789.820).

 They are the very lowest of those beings in the Asura realm.

 Bodhisattvas are never born among the Kālakañjakas (J.i.44; BuA.224).
 Sometimes (E.g., J.v.187; PvA.272), when Asuras are mentioned, the Commentaries explain the word as referring to the Kālakañjakas.

 Beings born into this state suffer from excessive thirst, which they are unable to quench even by immersing themselves in the Ganges.
 (For a story of one of them see VibhA.5).
 The Kājakañjakas resemble the pretas in shape, sex-life, diet and length of life, and they intermarry with them (Kvu.360).